Synapse Deployment Guide

 Note

-Don’t forget to replace <yournetwork> with your chosen network name!
+Don’t forget to replace <dns-network> with your configured DNS suffix.

 Change ownership of the storage directory to the user you will use to run the container: